Joy Vs. Excitement

 Yes, $75,000.
 That’s the magic number where more money stops making you happier.
 But what does that really mean?
 And more importantly, what does it mean for you – for how you live, how you spend, and how you define happiness in your own life?

 Let’s unpack this.
 Because if there’s one thing I’ve learned, it’s that happiness isn’t a destination.
-It’s a journey.
-And sometimes, the map we’re using is all wrong.
+It’s a journey to discover what timeless things truly matter to us.

 The Two Faces of Happiness